McTavishLab/physcraper/docs/PhyscraperRun.md

 ### Configuration paramaters

-The configuration paramaters may be set in a config file, and then passed into teh analysis run.
+The configuration paramaters may be set in a config file, and then passed into the analysis run.
 See example.config for an example.

   -c CONFIGFILE, --configfile CONFIGFILE